-This year marks a significant anniversary of two decade since the establishment of the school in Serbia.
+This year marks a significant anniversary of two decades since the establishment of the school in Serbia.
 What are the significant benchmarks that contributed to the development of the school?

 Much has changed in the meantime.
 Which standards provide the basis for the work of the British International School today?

 – The motto of our school is expressed in the Latin sentence: “Meret Qui Laborat” (Success Comes to He Who Works).
 We believe in the ability of our teachers to instil the love of lifelong learning in our students.

 We believe in a holistic approach to education which implies that a student should develop not only their intellectual, but also their social, emotional and physical skills

 Each student is encouraged to use and develop their critical thinking, problem-solving and enquiry skills in an interactive process of teaching and learning in class.
 We believe that a student can become a lifelong learner only if they take ownership of their learning.
 We are proud of our alumni, who live and work throughout the world, and who have succeeded in their careers as doctors, lawyers, engineers, managers etc.

 During the teaching of your regular classes, you also insist on developing your students’ social and ethical values.
 How do you manage to achieve this?

 – We believe in a holistic approach to education which implies that a student should develop not only their intelligence but also their social, emotional and physical skills.
 This is accomplished through many extracurricular activities, such as drama, chess, pottery, music, national dances, ballet, karate, capoeira, swimming and team sports.